frostmod/riffline/README.md

 ## What is it?

-Riffline is a dual voice (for now) single oscillator supersaw type synthesizer plugin with a few modulation options and a switchable HP/LP filter.
+Riffline is a four voice single oscillator supersaw type synthesizer plugin with a few modulation options and a switchable HP/LP filter.

 ## Release status